Selenium (software)

 Selenium is an open source umbrella project for a range of tools and libraries aimed at supporting browser automation.
 It provides a playback tool for authoring functional tests across most modern web browsers, without the need to learn a test scripting language (Selenium IDE).
-It also provides a test domain-specific language (Selenese) to write tests in a number of popular programming languages, including JavaScript (Node.js), C#, Groovy, Java, C++, Perl, PHP, Python, Ruby and Scala.
+It also provides a test domain-specific language (Selenese) to write tests in a number of popular programming languages, including JavaScript (Node.js), C#, Groovy, Java, Perl, PHP, Python, Ruby and Scala.
 Selenium runs on Windows, Linux, and macOS.
 It is open-source software released under the Apache License 2.0.

-Selenium is an open-source automation framework for web applications, enabling testers and developers to automate browser interactions and perform functional testing.
-With versatile tools like WebDriver, Selenium supports various programming languages and facilitates cross-browser testing, making it a go-to choice for efficient and scalable web automation.

 History

 Selenium was originally developed by Jason Huggins in 2004 as an internal tool at ThoughtWorks.
 Huggins was later joined by other programmers and testers at ThoughtWorks, before Paul Hammant joined the team and steered the development of the second mode of operation that would later become "Selenium Remote Control" (RC).
 The tool was open sourced that year.

 In 2005 Dan Fabulich and Nelson Sproul (with help from Pat Lightbody) made an offer to accept a series of patches that would transform Selenium-RC into what it became best known for.
 In the same meeting, the steering of Selenium as a project would continue as a committee, with Huggins and Hammant being the ThoughtWorks representatives.

 In 2007, Huggins joined Google.
 Together with others like Jennifer Bevan, he continued with the development and stabilization of Selenium RC.
 At the same time, Simon Stewart at ThoughtWorks developed a superior browser automation tool called WebDriver.
 In 2009, after a meeting between the developers at the Google Test Automation Conference, it was decided to merge the two projects, and call the new project Selenium WebDriver, or Selenium 2.0.

 In 2008, Philippe Hanrigou (then at ThoughtWorks) made "Selenium Grid", which provides a hub allowing the running of multiple Selenium tests concurrently on any number of local or remote systems, thus minimizing test execution time.
 Grid offered, as open source, a similar capability to the internal/private Google cloud for Selenium RC.
 Pat Lightbody had already made a private cloud for "HostedQA" which he went on to sell to Gomez, Inc.

-The name Selenium comes from a joke made by Huggins in an email, mocking a competitor named Mercury, saying that you can cure mercury poisoning by taking selenium supplements.
+The name Selenium comes from a joke made by Huggins in an email, mocking a competitor named Mercury, saying that mercury poisoning can be cured by taking supplements of the element selenium.
 The others that received the email took the name and ran with it.